jlyonsmith/cog-ci/README.md

 Now you have a build bot configured, start the `cog-ci` script.
 Next start a private conversation with your bot and ask it something like, "What is your status?"
 Actually, it will respond to just the words **status** and **help** too.

+### BitBucket

+If you are using bitbucket as your repo host, as we assume we are for this round, set it up here.

+...
+Fill in Details ...

 ### GitHub

 Next it's time to get GitHub integration working.
 You'll need to generate a personal access token for the user that will be committing build tags and version updates for the build.